 On the Interislander, we only set sail in safe conditions.
 But if there's a storm-a-brewing’ on the day you’re booked to set off (and you think it could cause some bothersome belly activity) then you’re welcome to consider embarking on your journey at a later stage.

 Check the conditions

 If you’re really concerned, check the swell online before you go.
 Or if you’re travelling on the Interislander ferry, chat to one of the friendly crew before boarding.
 Rest assured if conditions are too rough or it's unsafe, sailing will be cancelled or delayed for another time.
-You can check our website for up to date arrival times, departures and to find out more about receiving notifications.
+You can check our website for up-to-date Interislander arrival times, departures and to find out more about receiving notifications about ferry delays.

 Changing your sailing is easy.
 If you want to delay your trip and go on a sunny day, you can change the date of your expedition free of charge for up to one hour before you’re set to sail off.
 See the fare conditions on your booking confirmation if you want to cancel your sailing entirely.
 For more information about cancellations and different fare types on offer, see our website.

 During the crossing

 While the journey on the Cook Strait ferry is a beautiful one, rain or sun, it can get pretty choppy.
 We weren’t all born with sea legs, so here are a few suggestions on how to prevent seasickness to get you through.

 If you can help it, try sitting in a forward-facing seat and avoid reading or looking down.
 Focus on the horizon or any fixed object in the distance like a mountain or building.
 If you start to feel nauseous while scrolling on your phone, put it down and either close your eyes or look at the horizon.